commitware/Covid-19-Insight-tracker-Global/README.md

 # Covid19Global
 Developed May 12 2020 to May 26 2020

+Gain insights and Keep track of COVID-19 in your country, in your continent and the globe.
+Data is updated every 10 minutes.Note information for all countries, all continents  are updated every 10 minutes.
+Covid 19 Insight also provides relevant information that creates awareness and helps curb the spread of the deadly disease.

 REST

 JSON

 VIEWMODELS

-Gain insights and Keep track of COVID-19 in your country, in your continent and the globe.
-Data is updated every 10 minutes.
+LIVEDATA

 Download App